Please Let Me Wonder: Recording

 The backing track was recorded on January 7, 1965, at Western Studio.
 Wilson later remembered of the song, "I wrote that at my apartment in West Hollywood.
 As soon as I finished I felt I had to record it so I called up my engineer, Chuck Britz, and woke him up.
 'Please Let Me Wonder' was recorded at 3:30 in the morning.
 I drove to the studio in the middle of the night and recorded it."
 The session logs indicate that the instrumental track was actually recorded between 7:00 p.m. and 10:30 p.m.
 Vocals were overdubbed on January 9.

 The song ends with Brian Wilson saying in a spoken-word delivery, "I love you".
 According to him, this was an improvised line during recording.

 Release

 On February 15, 1965, "Please Let Me Wonder" was issued as the B-side of "Do You Wanna Dance?", the third single from The Beach Boys Today!.
 On February 28, the band (with Brian) appeared on Shindig! for a performance that included a truncated version of "Please Let Me Wonder".

 Billboard described the song as an "interesting and well done change of pace ballad."
 Cash Box described it as "an easy-going, slowrockin’ ode about the ambiguities of a love relationship."
+Record World said "The harmony is pure and the tune is slow.
+Will lull many a teen into a romantic mood."